Frequently Asked Questions

 The MILR program is intended for students with 1-4 years of work experience.
-We accept a limited number of students directly from undergrad, but encourage you to apply if you have a strong foundation and meet our other criteria.
+We accept a small number of outstanding applicants directly from undergraduate study, but encourage you to apply if you have a strong foundation and meet our other criteria.

 The EMHRM program is intended for working HR professionals with 8 or more years of work experience.

 The MPS NYC program prefers students with 8-10 years of work experience.